Cape Canaveral’s coastal zones defined in the shady silence of the Castle Windy Trail

 Bicycles are not allowed on the trail, but you are allowed to bring alcoholic beverages for your picnic.
 (Bottles are prohibited.)

-Bring a fishing rod if you like, and if you decide to wade into the lagoon, be sure to wear protective footwear because you’ll be walking on shells.
+Bring a fishing rod if you like, and if you wade into the lagoon, wear protective footwear because you’ll be walking on shells.

 There are other trails to explore in this section of Canaveral National Seashore, but none give you as good a sample of the diverse plant community.
-There are opportunities to witness animal wildlife, particularly armadillos and birds, but most animals in the park shy away from humans.
+There are opportunities to witness animal wildlife, particularly armadillos and birds.

-Birds are abundant, not so much along this trail, but in the lagoon and along the beach.
-Canaveral is smack dab on the Atlantic migratory route, and Mosquito Lagoon is a prime feeding ground.
+Birds are abundant in the lagoon.
+Canaveral is on the Atlantic migratory route, and Mosquito Lagoon is a prime feeding ground.
 Flocks of birds are often seen along the beach and in the lagoon, especially during spring and fall migration periods.
 And many stay here, especially shore birds on the beaches and waders who thickly populate the ubiquitous mud flats of the lagoon.

-Entrance fees: $6 per carload.
+Entrance fees: $120 per carload (2021, valid for seven days.
+Motorcycles are $15.
 Annual and Senior National Park passes are also available at the entrance gate.

 Directions: Take State Road 44 east from I-95, through New Smyrna Beach and over the Intracoastal Waterway, where it becomes State Road A1A.
 Follow A1A south about 8 miles to the entrance of Canaveral National Seashore.
 The Castle Windy Trail is 2.9 miles from the entrance, at Parking Area No. 3.